Debbie Hecht: MY STORY

 - APPOINTMENTS and COLLABORATIONS:

-- Appointed to the Board to recommend Judicial Appointments
+- Appointed to the Board for Judicial Appointments, recommending judges.

 - Appointed to the Pima County Bond Advisory Board by Supervisor Sharon Bronson.